The Basics of Restaurant Management

 Advertising is a big part of restaurant management and it's come a long way from newspaper ads and radio spots.
 Social networking offers a low-to-no-cost way of promoting your restaurant.

-Watch Cash Flow Closely
+Monitoring Cash Flow

 Cash flow is the amount of cash coming in versus the amount of cash that's going out of your business, and it should be monitored on a daily, weekly, and monthly basis.
 If you don’t understand this basic concept of restaurant finances, you'll put yourself at great financial risk.

-There Are Many Types of Different Restaurant Promotions
+The Many Types of Promotions

 Promotions can range from a nightly happy hour to prix fixe menus to two-for-one dinner specials.
 Settle on one or more that best suit your clientele.
 Do you normally welcome a bunch of singles after a hard work week or is your place more popular for romantic get-togethers?